explorer14/Leaflet.DriveTime/README.md

 Then add reference to the `Leaflet.DriveTime.js` (no CDN for now, apologies for that! so please bear with me and just download the source file onto your machine and add reference from there.
 I will sort out the CDN in the coming weeks.)

 ### Usage
-The plugin exposes a `DriveTime` object and the `GetDriveTimePolygon` function takes the origin lat/long, drive time in minutes, Mapbox API access token as input parameters and a callback that should be run when the polygon is ready, as shown below:
+The module exposes a `DriveTime` object and the `GetDriveTimePolygon` function takes the origin lat/long, drive time in minutes, Mapbox API access token as input parameters and a callback that should be run when the polygon is ready, as shown below:

 `DriveTime.GetDriveTimePolygon(eventInvoker.latlng,`
                                `driveTimeInMinutes,`